snprim/snprim.github.io/about.md

 permalink: /about/
 ---

-I like mathematics, statistics, science, and anything interesting and meaningful!
+I like statistics, mathematics, literature, science, history, and anything interesting and meaningful!

 ### More Information

-I also like classical music, particularly anything written by Gustav Mahler.
+I also like music, particularly anything written by Gustav Mahler.

 ### Contact me